Sparse and Low-Rank High-Order Tensor Regression via Parallel Proximal Method: Abstract

 \section{Abstract}

-Motivated by applications in various scientific fields having demand of predicting relationship between higher-order (tensor) feature and univariate response, we propose a \underline{S}parse and \underline{L}ow-rank \underline{T}ensor \underline{R}egression model (SLTR).
-This model enforces sparsity and low-rankness of the tensor coefficient by directly applying $\ell_1$ norm and tensor nuclear norm on it respectively, such that (1) the structural information of tensor is preserved and (2) the data interpretation is convenient.
-To make the solving procedure scalable and efficient, SLTR makes use of the proximal gradient method to optimize two norm regularizers, which can be easily implemented parallelly.
-Additionally, a tighter convergence rate is proved over three-order tensor data.
-We evaluate SLTR on several simulated datasets and one fMRI dataset.
-Experiment results show that, compared with previous models, SLTR is able to obtain a solution no worse than others with much less time cost.
+Recently, tensor data (or multidimensional array) have been generated in many modern applications, such as functional magnetic resonance imaging (fMRI) in neuroscience and videos in video analysis.
+Many efforts are made in recent years to predict the relationship between tensor features and univariate responses.
+However, previously proposed methods either lose structural information within tensor data or have prohibitively expensive time costs, especially for large-scale data with high-order structures.
+To address such problems, we propose the Sparse and Low-rank Tensor Regression (SLTR) model.
+Our model enforces sparsity and low-rankness of the tensor coefficient by directly applying $\ell_1$ norm and tensor nuclear norm, such that it preserves structural information of the tensor.
+To make the solving procedure scalable and efficient, SLTR makes use of the proximal gradient method, which can be easily implemented parallelly.
+We evaluate SLTR on several simulated datasets and one video action recognition dataset.
+Experiment results show that, compared with previous models, SLTR can obtain a better solution with much fewer time costs.
+Moreover, our model's predictions exhibit meaningful interpretations on the video dataset.